Concordium/concordium.github.io/source/mainnet/net/voting/guardians.rst

 Uninstall the app
 =================

-Once the election is final, guardians should install the app.
-The instructions below describe how to install the app for each platform.
+Once the election is final, guardians should uninstall the app.
+The instructions below describe how to uninstall the app for each platform.

 Windows
 -------

+Uninstall the app as you uninstall all apps on Microsoft.

+Delete the file XXXX to remove all guardian keys.

 MacOS
 -----

+Uninstall the app as you uninstall all apps on MacOS.

+Delete the file XXXX to remove all guardian keys.

 Linux
 -----